ericakuamoah06/ENGO-651-Final-Project-Group-4/README.md

 ### Required libraries
-Flask
+* Flask
-Flask-Session
+* Flask-Session
-psycopg2-binary
+* psycopg2-binary
-psycopg2-binary
+* psycopg2-binary
-SQLAlchemy
+* SQLAlchemy
-requests
+* requests
-Werkzeug
-flask_sqlalchemy
+* flask_sqlalchemy
-SQLAlchemy You can find all of these libraries in the requirements.txt and install all of them by running this command pip3 install -r requirements.txt in the terminal window.
+* SQLAlchemy You can find all of these libraries in the requirements.txt and install all of them by running this command pip3 install -r requirements.txt in the terminal window.

 ### Some Program files

-map.js - contains logic for home page including map creation and analytics index.html - home page template login.html - login page template profile.html -  updates user profile templates signup.html - register page template
+* map.js - contains logic for home page including map creation and analytics
+* index.html - home page template
+* login.html - login page template
+* profile.html -  updates user profile templates
+* signup.html - register page template
-app.py - app file, contains GET/POST request logic for each page usertable.sql - where data about users are stored main.css - has styling of the pages
+* app.py - app file, contains GET/POST request logic for each page
+* usertable.sql - where data about users are stored
+* main.css - has styling of the pages